BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-07-08 W6 Reflect:

 * Quiz 4 part B is not easy.
 I wasted too much time on T/F questions until I reached to the calculation part.
 I thought it is similar as the previous 3 weekly tests.
-Barely finished them in 2 hours, cross my fingures.
+Barely finished them in 2 hours, cross my fingers.
-* As a result, screentime increased: June 27-July 4, 14 hours.
+* As a result, screen time increased: June 27-July 4, 14 hours.
 July 5-11 23 hours.

+2021-07-15 W7 Reflect:

+* Lucky on the Quiz 4, good result.
+One major mistake on the Part B Q2: I should calculate from Y direction but not X. And careful on the book keeping.
+* It might worth to list down all the key concepts, equation, examples in calculus 3 before the mid-term exam.
+I think I might lost a little bit now, and I am not fully confidence to integrate or even connect all of those knowledge points under time pressure.
+Need to wrap them up.

 # Reference

 * [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 A good math warm up.

 * I haven't try them, but I would assume they are good for Calculus warm up.

   * [Differential Calculus through Data and Modeling Specialization](https://www.coursera.org/specializations/differential-calculus-data-modeling)
   * [Integral Calculus through Data and Modeling Specialization](https://www.coursera.org/specializations/integral-calculus-data-modeling)

 * [Calculus I with Precalculus: A One-Year Course](https://www.amazon.com/Calculus-I-Precalculus-One-Year-Course-dp-0618568069/dp/0618568069/ref=mt_other?_encoding=UTF8&me=&qid=1621531863).
 I happen to have this book.
 Anything similar will be good for warm up.

 * [Khan: Multivariable calculus](https://www.khanacademy.org/math/multivariable-calculus).
 It is not easy to get 100%, and I don't have time to finish all of them.

 * [Simple Parallel Circuits](https://www.allaboutcircuits.com/textbook/direct-current/chpt-5/simple-parallel-circuits/): Reference materials, if want to explore more on KCL, KVL in chapter 7.

-*
+* [Mathematics Calculus III](https://scientificsentence.net/Equations/CalculusIII/index.php?key=yes&Integer=stokes_theorem): Be aware of the mistakes, and the parametric representation might slightly different from the textbook.
+Such as sphere.